Marcus Semien Player Props: Rangers vs. Angels

-Marcus Semien, with a slugging percentage of .404 in his past 10 games -- including one home run -- will be in action for the Texas Rangers against the Los Angeles Angels, with Reid Detmers on the hill, June 14 at 8:05 PM ET.
+The Texas Rangers, including Marcus Semien (.245 on-base percentage in past 10 games, 106 points below season-long percentage), take on starting pitcher Shohei Ohtani and the Los Angeles Angels at Globe Life Field, Thursday at 8:05 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Angels.
+In his most recent appearance, he had two hits (going 2-for-5 with a home run and two RBI) against the Angels.

 Marcus Semien Game Info & Props vs. the Angels